-I have no problem planning out dinners and breakfasts.
+You may not have a problem planning out dinners and breakfasts.
 But lunch?

-Lunch also needs to be nutritious and filling, otherwise you can start over again in an hour when said kids will start up the begging again.
+Lunch ideas for kids also need to be nutritious and filling, otherwise you can start over again in an hour when kids start the begging again (and it isn’t time for snacks yet.)

-And for parents who work and kids who go to school, the lunch struggle is real.
-There are so many unique situations and so many variables one has to think of when packing lunches!
+And for parents who work and kids who go to school, the struggle is real.
+There are so many unique situations and so many variables one has to think of when packing lunches.

-But never fear!
-Today I present to you the best lunch hacks that will bring some relief to your busy parenting days.
+I present to you the best lunch ideas for busy parents who are ready for a fresh start.
+They will bring relief to your busy parenting days.

 Do you send your kids to school with a lunch box?
 I got some fresh ideas for you!